Molecular Phenology Scale (MPhS)

 The Molecular Phenology Scale (MPhS) is a tool aimed to map the ontogenetic development of the fruit.

 The statistical pipeline developed to define the MPhS is an unsupervised learning procedure yielding an innovative combination of semiparametric, smoothing and dimensionality reduction tools.
-From a statistical perspective, the most noticeable features of the proposed method are that (1) time information is exploited by considering only the ordering of timepoints and not their distance and (2) the Principal Components extracted at Step 3. are exceptionally able to summarize different characteristics of data (berry variety, vintage, stage).
+From a statistical perspective, the most noticeable features of the proposed method are that (1) time information is exploited by considering only the ordering of timepoints and not their distance and (2) the procedure is based on the extraction of Principal Components that have revealed exceptionally able to summarize different characteristics of data (berry variety, vintage, stage).
 From issue (1) follows that the MPhS measurement unit is not time, but an ideal step of the berry development process, which can take a longer or a shorter time, according to a multiplicity of different factors.
-From issue (2) follows that we have been able to select only genes directly involved with the berry development process, depurating from those impacted by the berry variety and the vintage effects.
+From issue (2) follows that only genes directly involved with the berry development process can be selected, depurating from those impacted by the berry variety and the vintage effects.

-Giovanni Battista Tornielli, Marco Sandri, Marianna Fasoli, Alessandra Amato, Mario Pezzotti, Paola Zuccolotto, Sara Zenoni (2022), A molecular phenology scale of fruit development.
+Giovanni Battista Tornielli, Marco Sandri, Marianna Fasoli, Alessandra Amato, Mario Pezzotti, Paola Zuccolotto, Sara Zenoni (2023), A molecular phenology scale of grape berry development, Horticulture Research, 10, 5.

 3D Bézier curve